-While aluminum is rust free, it still falls prey to staining and colour degradation.
+While aluminum is rust-free, it still falls prey to staining and color degradation.
 When left unattended, it can slowly turn into an unattractive shade of green-brown.
-Before your aluminum can reach that stage, there are a few cleaning tips that you can incorporate to keep the metal shining brighter than the sun.
+Before your aluminum looks like that, there are a few cleaning tips that you can incorporate to keep the metal shining bright as always.

-While there a variety of methods present in the market to get rid of these stains, they are not always the best for the metal’s durability.
-A general rule of thumb would be to start with the mildest form of cleaner and then moving upwards.
+While there are a variety of methods present in the market to get rid of these stains, they are not always the best for the metal’s durability.
+A general rule of thumb would be to start with the mildest form of cleaning and then move upwards.

 - A simple wipe down with lukewarm water and a microfiber cloth.

 - Solvents such as kerosene, turpentine, or white spirit.

 - Chemical cleaners.
 Use caution when using these cleaners and the usage guidelines must be read thoroughly.
 To minimize damage, try using a non-etching solution.